ethho/tacc-sing-jhub/README.md

 # tacc-sing-jhub

-Launches a JupyterHub instance on TACC Maverick2 in a Singularity container.
+Launches a JupyterHub instance on TACC HPC in a Singularity container.

 **NOTE**: If your workflow is I/O intensive, please be sure to locate your working directory on the appropriate file system.
 Please see the [TACC documentation](https://portal.tacc.utexas.edu/tutorials/managingio) for details.